Return to all

 Removing the requirements for completion of Employment New Zealand online modules

-From 27 January 2025, Accredited employers and Recognised Seasonal Employers (RSE) will no longer need to complete Employment New Zealand’s online modules or offer paid time for migrant workers to complete them.
+From 27 January 2025, Accredited employers and Recognised Seasonal Employers (RSE) no longer need to complete Employment New Zealand’s online modules or offer paid time for migrant workers to complete them.

 Reducing the domestic workforce threshold for certain construction roles